mac641/gotep/README.md

 * This repo follows the **rebase-merge** git strategy.
 * Commit messages have to follow an extended version of [Angular commit message guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format).
 * All go files need to be properly formatted before they can be committed.
-Use `make fmt`.
+Use `task fmt`.
 * Comments should begin with the following annotations:
   * ```golang
     // FIXME - for a bug that has to be approached later on
     // TODO - for a feature / architecture / design change which depends on something else and needs to be implemented on a future point in time
     // NOTE - for an important info
     ```